szabaad/amazon-mock-webstore/README.md

-# 2nd commit just to see if hosting works with nginx
+# 2nd commit just to see if hosting works with nginx \_ 2nd try

 # Getting Started with Create React App